2022-2023 rate changes

 Critical Peak Pricing Rate

-The 2021 GM Report proposes a new Critical Peak Pricing (CPP) Rate option for residential customers effective June 1, 2022.
+The 2021 GM Report includes a new Critical Peak Pricing (CPP) Rate option for residential customers effective June 1, 2022.
 The Time-of-Day (TOD) 5-8 p.m.
 Rate remains the standard rate for all residential customers.

 The CPP Rate is designed to allow our customers to help reduce demand on our grid during times when there are emergency conditions with the power system or energy demand is at its highest.
 Customers who voluntarily participate in the CPP Rate will be asked to reduce their energy usage and dispatch their stored energy if they have a battery to help conserve electricity when it’s needed most to take pressure off of our grid.